-Also, this is a walkway that you can duplicate with... either the smooth-faced or aggregate-faced 16" concrete pavers found at Home Depot.Continue to 5 of 7 below.
+Also, this is a walkway that you can duplicate with either the smooth-faced or aggregate-faced 16" concrete pavers found at your local big-box hardware store.Continue to 4 of 6 below.

 Modern Concrete Walkway Partial Grass and Rock

 Novel, fascinating walkway in the back of a Denver home straddles two worlds: the verdant, lush, organic world of plush lawn, along with the stark, gray, inorganic world of landscape stone.
 It's a startlingly brilliant way to pull these two disparate zones together.
-This idea comes from Mile High Landscaping, LLC, a Denver, CO-based landscaping company.Continue to 6 of 7 below.
+This idea comes from Mile High Landscaping, LLC, a Denver, CO-based landscaping company.Continue to 5 of 6 below.